 Another large part of this collaborative ecosystem is Indienomicon, Orlando’s independent games association that hosts monthly meetups, game jams and events to celebrate creativity in games.
 Each year, Indienominon partners with Space Florida it hosts Indie Galactic Space Jam.
 This one-of-a-kind event combines the region’s astronautical industry with game development to inspire entertainment about space travel and exploration.
 This unconventional and collaborative culture distinguishes Orlando from other tech markets.

 The word about Orlando’s game tech hub is getting out, and its gaming technology cluster is growing exponentially.
-Recent additions to the Orlando game tech community just in the past year include: Particle City, mobile game development company; Topps Digital, mobile game app division of the classic American sports company, Topps; and HypSports, a sports and eSport game app developer.
+Recent additions to the Orlando game tech community just in the past year include: Topps Digital, a mobile game app division of the classic American sports company, and HypSports, a sports and eSport game app developer.
 HypSports secured a close to $2 million investment from Orlando-based FAN Fund.

 “Orlando is a great place for the game industry because of the sheer density of talent, education, and industries we have here,” says Kunal Patel, cofounder of Orlando-based video and animation game company, BrandVR and cofounder/director of Indienomicon.
 “You have UCF, Full Sail, DAVE school producing top tier talent and the good weather and lower cost of living are really just the cream on top.
 The truly amazing thing for me is when you can go down the street and interact with the leaders of Space, Health, Simulation, Tourism industries all in one region, that's pretty special.”